Drug Free Schools and Community Act

 with sleeping and loss of appetite.
 Excessive use can cause mood changes and violent

 behavior and can result in permanent heart and brain damage.

 Hallucinogens: Lysergic Acid (LSD), mescaline and psilocybin (mushrooms) cause delusions and hallucinations.
 Use of hallucinogens can cause panic, paranoia, confusion and anxiety.
 Flashbacks can occur months or years after use has stopped.
 Excessive use of hallucinogens can cause permanent psychological problems and depression.

 In addition to these health problems, because judgment, reasoning, communication and perception are all negatively affected by alcohol and other drugs, these substances may lead to such things as: sexual exploitation; unwise choice of partners; unwanted pregnancies; and increased risk of sexually transmitted diseases, including AIDS.

 Information on the health risks associated with alcohol and drug abuse are available at the SCSU Drug and Alcohol Resource Center, Counseling Office, Wellness Center, University Health Services, and through The Lexington Group employee assistance program.

 Resources: Counseling, Referral and Treatment Services

-The Drug and Alcohol Resource Center (DARC) serves as the campus resource for students seeking information and personal assistance for substance abuse.
-Information on the services provided by DARC can be found at: southernct.edu/drugalcoholresource/.
+Alcohol and Other Drug Services serves as the campus resource for students seeking information and personal assistance for substance abuse.

-For more information on off-campus area resources for drug and alcohol addiction located in the New Haven County, contact any of the following resources: Click here for resources.
+For more information on off-campus area resources for drug and alcohol addiction located in the New Haven County, contact any of the following resources.